-- Junior participants in the ranch horse division are required to have passed the 4-H Advancement Level I Ranch Horse and Intermediate and Senior ranch horse division participants are required to have passed the 4-H Advancement Level II Ranch Horse: along with Jr. Box only Cowhorse Level II. - 2.
-Team roping entrants must designate team members (partner may be an adult) on entry forms to be turned into Extension Office by second Friday of July by 5:00pm. - Team Roping exhibitors may enter only once per horse, with a limit of two horses per exhibitor. - 4.
-There will be absolutely no late entries. - 5.
-Ranch Cow Horse: - For senior and intermediate exhibitors that have passed Level 2 Ranch Horse.
+- 1. Junior participants in the ranch horse division are required to have passed the 4-H Advancement Level I Ranch Horse and Intermediate and Senior ranch horse division participants are required to have passed the 4-H Advancement Level II Ranch Horse. - 2.
+Team roping entrants must designate team members (partner may be an adult) on entry forms to be turned into Extension Office by second Friday of July by 5:00pm. - 3.
+Team Roping exhibitors may enter only once per horse, with a limit of two horses per exhibitor. - There will be absolutely no late entries.
+4. - Ranch Cow Horse: 5. - a.
 For ideal cow work, each contestant, upon receiving a cow in the arena, shall hold the cow on the prescribed end of the arena for sufficient time to demonstrate the ability of horse to contain the cow on that end.
 After a reasonable amount of time, the contestant shall take the cow down the fence, until they pass the center point of the arena; at that time, they will stop their horse.
-We will have someone available to move the cattle out of the arena. - b.
-Junior box only.
-For junior exhibitors that have passed Level 2 ranch horse.
-A single cow will be turned into arena and horse/rider will box cow at the short end of the arena for 50 seconds.
-Time will start once the gate has closed behind the cow.
+We will have someone available to move the cattle out of the arena. - 7.
+Ranch Cattle Sorting: